mrbusche/matthewbusche.com/_posts/2015-05-27-hard-refreshing-in-google-chrome.md

   - hard refresh
 ---

 All of us are probably familiar with ctrl + F5 to hard refresh a page but I ran into a cool feature in Chrome today that will save you a second or two if your hand is already on the mouse.
-If you have the console open and long press on the refresh button you&#8217;re given three options
+If you have the console open and long press on the refresh button you're given three options

 1. Normal Reload
 2. Hard Reload